How to Transcribe Documentaries: A Guide for Filmmakers, Researchers, and Students

 VidNotes' AI chat lets you interrogate the documentary content with specific questions:

-Each answer includes citations with timestamps, so you can locate the exact moment in the documentary where the information appears.
+Each answer includes citations with timestamps, so you can find the exact moment in the documentary where the information appears.

 Step 5: Extract Key Themes and Arguments

 For academic work, use the AI summary and chat features together to map out the documentary's structure.
 Identify the central thesis, supporting arguments, evidence presented, and conclusions drawn.
-This structured analysis, backed by timestamped transcript references, forms the foundation of a strong analytical paper.
+That structured analysis, backed by timestamped transcript references, forms the backbone of a strong analytical paper.

 Step 6: Export for Your Workflow